spring-projects/spring-webflow/build-spring-webflow/resources/readme.txt

-"dist" contains the Web Flow distribution jar files "src" contains the Web Flow distribution source jar files "docs" contains the Spring Web Flow reference manual and API Javadocs "projects" contains all buildable projects, including sample applications "projects/build-spring-webflow" is the directory to access to build the Web Flow distribution "projects/spring-build" is the master build system used by all Spring projects, including Spring Web Flow "projects/spring-binding" contains buildable Spring Data Binding project sources, a utility library used by SWF
+"dist" contains the Web Flow distribution jar files "src" contains the Web Flow distribution source jar files "docs" contains the Spring Web Flow reference manual and API Javadocs "projects" contains all buildable projects "projects/build-spring-webflow" is the directory to access to build the Web Flow distribution "projects/spring-build" is the master build system used by all Spring projects, including Spring Web Flow "projects/spring-binding" contains buildable Spring Data Binding project sources, a utility library used by SWF